FraunhoferIVI/helyos-documentation/docs/source/1-the-helyos-framework/how-it-works.rst

 The helyOS framework contains three software components:

-- **helyOS core**: a flexible backend software that receives mission requests from frontend apps and uses microservices to transform these requests into robots assignments.
+- **helyOS core**: a flexible backend software that receives mission requests from frontend apps and uses microservices to transform these requests into robot assignments.
 - **helyOS Agent SDK**: a Python library used to connect agents (robots and vehicles) to helyOS core via rabbitMQ.
 - **helyOS JavaScript SDK**: a JavaScript library used to create frontend apps that communicate with helyOS core.